Ranjith1105/Module-1/1D CONDITIONAL STATEMENTS- CHECKING VOWEL OR NOT.md

-## Experiment No: 1d – Conditional Statements- Finding the Minimum of Three Float Numbers Using the Ternary Operator
+## Experiment No: 1d – Conditional Statements- Finding the Minimum of Three Float Numbers

 ## AIM
-To write a Python program to find the minimum among three float numbers using the conditional expression (ternary operator)
+To write a Python program to find the minimum among three float numbers using the conditional expression
 ## ALGORITHM
 1.Begin the program.

 2.Use the eval() function to read three float numbers from the user.

 3.Print the float numbers entered by the user.

 4.Use nested conditional (ternary) expressions to find the smallest number.

 5.Print the minimum number.

 6.Terminate the program.

 ## PROGRAM
 ```python
 # Reg.No - 212223020021